MYLAN'S TENTATIVE FDA APPROVAL FOR PAEDIATRIC FORMULATIONS OF ABACAVIR/LAMIVUDINE THROUGH INNOVATIVE COLLABORATION WITH ViiV HEALTHCARE AND CHAI

 WHO, UNAIDS and UNICEF, Global HIV/AIDS response: epidemic update and health sector progress towards universal access: progress report 2011, Geneva, 2011.

 Mylan cautionary statement regarding forward-looking statements: This press release includes statements that constitute "forward-looking statements," including with regard to Mylan’s product approvals, sales of products and strategy, future growth and performance.
-These statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+These statements are made pursuant to the safe harbour provisions of the Private Securities Litigation Reform Act of 1995.
 Because such statements inherently involve risks and uncertainties, actual future results may differ materially from those expressed or implied by such forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to: risks inherent in legal and regulatory processes; the impacts of competition; changes in economic and financial conditions of Mylan’s business; strategies by competitors or other third parties to delay or prevent product introductions; uncertainties and matters beyond the control of management; and the other risks detailed in Mylan’s filings with the Securities and Exchange Commission.
 Mylan undertakes no obligation to update these statements for revisions or changes after the date of this release.

 GlaxoSmithKline cautionary statement regarding forward-looking statements: GSK cautions investors that any forward-looking statements or projections made by GSK, including those made in this announcement, are subject to risks and uncertainties that may cause actual results to differ materially from those projected.
 Factors that may affect GSK's operations are described under Item 3.D “Risk factors” in the company's Annual Report on Form 20-F for 2013.